Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 You'll need an accredited postgraduate qualification from either the British Association of Play Therapists (BAPT) or Play Therapy UK (PTUK) to qualify as a play therapist.
 Both these organisations hold a voluntary register of qualified play therapists accredited by the Professional Standards Authority.

-If your degree isn't in a relevant area, you may be able to get a place on a course if you have at least five years' full-time experience of working professionally with children and young people.
+If your degree isn't in a relevant area, you may be able to get a place on a course if you have at least five years' full-time experience of working professionally with children, young people and their families/carers.
+This could include working with children who have learning difficulties, mental health issues or behavioural or developmental challenges.

 Entry requirements vary between courses, so check directly with course providers.

-If you're considering training to become a play therapist, one-day introductory courses are offered by organisations such as APAC and the University of Roehampton.
+If you're considering training to become a play therapist, introductory courses are offered by organisations such as the APAC and the University of Roehampton (who also offer an annual 20-week Foundation Course).

 Skills